Nexus-Prop/.github/profile/README.md

-# Welcome to Nexus-Prop 🏢⚡
+# Welcome to NexusProp 🏢⚡

 > **The connected ecosystem for buying, renting, and trading real estate.**

-Nexus-Prop is a modern, unified platform designed to streamline real estate transactions.
-Whether it's traditional sales, long-term rentals, or flexible property trading and exchanges, Nexus-Prop provides a seamless, data-driven engine to manage liquidity and portfolio movement in one place.
+NexusProp is a modern, unified platform designed to streamline real estate transactions.
+Whether it's traditional sales, long-term rentals, or flexible property trading and exchanges, NexusProp provides a seamless, data-driven engine to manage liquidity and portfolio movement in one place.

 ---